moorepants/BicycleParameters/README.md

 For now simpy clone the the source code with git or download the tarball from github.
 Make sure you have the dependencies installed.

-Then get the data from here: no link yet and set up your sudirectories as such:
+Set up your subdirectories like this:

 ```
 /root